🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 Knowing your margin equity and margin equity percentage can help you understand the level of risk that you’re taking in the account.
 That can help you determine whether you might need to make changes in order to boost your maintenance margin, or the minimum account balance needed to avoid a “margin call.”

 Brokerage firms issue margin calls if an investor’s funds fall below the required maintenance margin.
-If you can’t meet a margin call, the brokerage firm can shut down your margin account and hold you personally responsible for any losses incurred in the account (and charge you additional fees and commissions, as well.)
+If you can’t meet a margin call, the brokerage firm can shut down your margin account and hold you personally responsible for any losses incurred in the account (and charge you additional fees and commissions, as well).

 The Takeaway

-Investors who choose to trade on margin should keep an eye on their margin equity and margin equity percentage as one metric on measuring the performance and investment risk of that account.
+Investors who choose to trade on margin should keep an eye on their margin equity and margin equity percentage as one metric for measuring the performance and investment risk of that account.
 A margin account with a higher equity percentage has lower levels of debt, making a margin call less likely.

 If you’re an experienced trader and have the risk tolerance to try out trading on margin, consider enabling a SoFi margin account.
 With a SoFi margin account, experienced investors can take advantage of more investment opportunities, and potentially increase returns.
 That said, margin trading is a high-risk endeavor, and using margin loans can amplify losses as well as gains.